Kyei-frank/Indian-Start-up-Funding-Analysis/README.md

 ## Article
-The link below leads to an article on the findings of this analysis. https://fkbaffour.medium.com/the-indian-startup-ecosystem-analytical-insights-for-potential-investors-and-entrepreneurs-2807ce79e122
+This link leads to an article on the findings of this analysis: https://fkbaffour.medium.com/the-indian-startup-ecosystem-analytical-insights-for-potential-investors-and-entrepreneurs-2807ce79e122